mathspp/mathspp/pages/02.blog/01.pydonts/string-formatting-comparison/item.md

 for the C-style formatting.

-Remember, the modern methods use `<^>` for alignment, and the tip of the arrow points to the alignment direction.
+Remember, the modern methods use `<^>` for alignment, and the tip of the arrow points to the alignment direction:

 <!--v-->
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">📐 You can align fields when doing string formatting in Python 🐍<br><br>You can specify the width after the colon `:`, and you can use &lt;^&gt; to pick different alignment directions.<br><br>It&#39;s easy to remember: the tip of the symbol points in the same direction as the alignment itself! <a href="https://t.co/o9eNf0gXFS">pic.twitter.com/o9eNf0gXFS</a></p>&mdash; Rodrigo 🐍📝 (@mathsppblog) <a href="https://twitter.com/mathsppblog/status/1457674196167929865?ref_src=twsrc%5Etfw">November 8, 2021</a></blockquote>